Rithvikailas/LauNow/README.md

 step 1 :
-create new terninak and type
+create new terminal and type
 npm install

 after all the dependencies got installed